sogaiu/janet-glossary/README.md

 * symbol - a Janet data structure consisting of an immutable sequence of bytes, typically used for naming other values.
 The literal form is the sequence of bytes.
+XXX: mention legal byte sequences?

 * table - a Janet data structure that is a mutable associative array.
   XXX: describe literal form?

+* thread - XXX

+* tuple - a Janet data structure that is an immutable array.
+XXX: describe literal forms (square bracket and paren) and typical use?

 ## Notes